nvs-vocabs/L22/.github/ISSUE_TEMPLATE/request-new-term.md

 [Alternative name for the model.
 E.g. Glider Payload CTD alternative name is GPCTD]

 ## Modification (if applicable)
-[Describes any modifications to the instrument design, such as a manufactured device that has been modified 'in-house' or a plakton net that has been modified since its first description.]
+[Describes any modifications to the instrument design, such as a manufactured device that has been modified 'in-house' or a plankton net that has been modified since its first description.]

 ## Qualification (if applicable)
 [Qualification of the instrument type i.e. a word or words that further describe the instrument type (e.g. 'portable','automated','pressure-compensated','large' etc.).
 Sometimes these are used in manufacturer names.]